laixintao/uwsgi-docs/Cheaper.rst

    cheaper-busyness-multiplier = 20
    cheaper-busyness-min = 25

-If average worker busyness is under 25% for 20 checks in a row, executed every 10 seconds (total of 200 seconds), tone worker will be stopped.
+如果平均worker busyness低于25% for 20 checks in a row, executed every 10 seconds (total of 200 seconds), tone worker will be stopped.
 The idle cycles counter will be reset if average busyness jumps above ``cheaper-busyness-max`` and we spawn new workers.
 If during idle cycle counting the average busyness